GLIMS-RGI/rgitools/docs/dems.rst

 - the `Radarsat Antarctic Mapping Project`_ (RAMP) Digital Elevation Model, Version 2 covering the Antarctic continent
   (for RGI region 19 with the exception of the peripheral islands)
-- the `Advanced Spaceborne Thermal Emission and Reflection Radiometer`_ (ASTER GDEM) Global Digital Elevation Model Version 2 covering the entire globe.
+- the `Advanced Spaceborne Thermal Emission and Reflection Radiometer`_ (ASTER) ASTER Global Digital Elevation Model (GDEM) Version 3 (ASTGTM) covering the entire globe but with consequent artefacts (not tagged as invalid data).
-  (password protected for license issues)
 - the `Viewfinder Panoramas DEM3`_ products, a global DEM based on various of the above listed sources, manually merged and corrected.
 - the `TanDEM-X 90m`_ DEM, newly released and covering the entire globe.